MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-syspolicy-configure-transact-sql.md

   - `0` - Disables Policy-Based Management.
   - `1` - Enables Policy-Based Management.

-- If you specify `HistoryRententionInDays` for *@name*, specify the number of days as an integer value.
+- If you specify `HistoryRetentionInDays` for *@name*, specify the number of days as an integer value.

 - If you specify `LogOnSuccess` for *@name*, you can use either of the following values: